stas00/the-art-of-debugging/methodology.md

-## sleep
+## Uses for sleep

-Injecting `sleep` calls in the code being debugged can be very helpful during debug when you need to watch resource usages.
+Sometimes when you try to debug excessive resource usage, the code runs too fast to be able to see the level of consumption in an external monitor.
+In this situation injecting `sleep` calls in the code being debugged, usually right after the code which is a suspect to overuse a resource in question, can be very helpful during debug when you need to watch resource usages.

 ## Narrow down what you monitor